 - You will get compensated only if you have receipts.
 Even if you had a five-year-old camera in there, you still need the receipt to get the reimbursement.
 (Although some airlines don’t ask this for smaller, regular items);

-- Even if you have a receipt, airlines won’t compensate the full value.
+- Even if you have a receipt, airlines won’t compensate for the full value.
 Rather, they value everything as used.
 For instance, if you bought a suit for 300$ two days ago, you would get back around 150$;

 - Airlines won’t reimburse for anything valuable, fragile or perishable.